Jacques Damala: Meeting with Bernhardt and stay in Saint Petersburg

-Prior to his transfer, he was introduced to Sarah Bernhardt by her half-sister, Jeanne, shortly before the summer of 1881.
+Before his transfer, he was introduced to Sarah Bernhardt by her half-sister Jeanne shortly before the summer of 1881.
 Damala and Jeanne belonged to a circle of well-known morphine-takers who were associated with the stage world.
 Damala had begun playing small parts as an amateur actor with the stage name of "Daria", and used to frequent the green rooms of theatres, along with fellow actors who shared a similar passion for morphine.
 He also frequented these places out of his desire to socialise with people from the theatre world and thus promoting his ambitions of becoming a great actor.
-Jeanne spoke to Bernhardt of Damala, and Bernhardt felt simultaneously repelled and fascinated by the perspective of meeting the most notorious man in Paris.
+Jeanne spoke to Bernhardt of Damala, and Bernhardt felt simultaneously repelled and fascinated by the prospect of meeting the most notorious man in Paris.
 Their meeting was a highly anticipated one from both parties.
 Madame Pierre Berton, who wrote a biography for Sarah Bernhardt, remarks the following:

 "It was inevitable that Bernhardt, the famous actress, and Damala, the equally notorious bon-viveur, should eventually meet.
-Each knew the reputation of the other and their reputation was only the more whetted thereby (...)
-Bernhardt prided on her ability to conquer men, to reduce them to the level of slaves; Damala vaunted his ability as a hunter and a spoiler of women (...)
-Their two natures were inevitably attracted towards each other (...)
-Damala boasted to his friends that, as soon as he looked at her, the great Sarah Bernhardt would be counted in his long list of victims; and Bernhardt was no less certain that she had only to command for Damala to succumb".
+Each knew the reputation of the other and their reputation was only the more whetted thereby...Bernhardt prided on her ability to conquer men, to reduce them to the level of slaves; Damala vaunted his ability as a hunter and a spoiler of women...Their two natures were inevitably attracted towards each other...Damala boasted to his friends that, as soon as he looked at her, the great Sarah Bernhardt would be counted in his long list of victims; and Bernhardt was no less certain that she had only to command for Damala to succumb".

 The two soon met.
-Even though Bernhardt was appalled by Damala's insolence towards her, she was nevertheless strongly attracted to him and soon fell madly in love with the Greek.
-During that period, Bernhardt was about to begin her world tour; knowing that Damala was transferred in Saint Petersburg and interested in meeting him again, she decided to arrange a six-month stay in Russia, despite the fact she had previously – repeatedly – rejected offers of making appearances there.
+Although Bernhardt was appalled by Damala's insolence toward her, she was strongly attracted to him and soon fell madly in love with him.
+During that period, Bernhardt was about to begin her world tour; knowing that Damala was transferred in Saint Petersburg and interested in meeting him again, she decided to arrange a six-month stay in Russia despite the fact she had previously and repeatedly rejected offers of making appearances there.
 Indeed, she resided in Saint Petersburg for a few months, as an official guest of Emperor Alexander III of Russia, during which her romance with Damala flourished.
 The openness of their affair scandalised the social circles of the city and proved a common topic of discussion.